xamarin/xamarin-forms-samples/TipCalc/README.md

 =======

 TipCalc is based on an existing iOS and Android sample but has been completely rewritten for Xamarin.Forms using XAML and data-binding.
-This new version now builds for iOS, Android, and the Universal Windows Platform.
+This new version now builds for iOS, Android, the Universal Windows Platform, and Tizen.

 TipCalc lets you type in a food-and-drink subtotal and a post-tax total from your restaurant bill and then select a tip percentage.
 It applies the percentage